vselva/Vallalar/whatsapp-sender/README.md

 # WhatsApp Daily Message Sender

-Send your daily spiritual images + text messages to multiple WhatsApp groups safely.
+Send daily spiritual images + text messages to multiple WhatsApp groups safely, with support for multiple languages.

-**Sends BOTH image and text message separately (like you currently do manually)**
+**Sends image with caption in a single message to each group**

 ---